rezahedi/NutriScan/README.md

 - __User Profiles and Authentication:__ Create user profiles for personalized experiences and implement user authentication.
 - __Product History Display:__ Show a list of scanned products for each user in their profile.
 - __Improved UI/UX:__ Enhance the user interface and experience for a more polished and user-friendly application.
+- __PWA:__ Make the application a Progressive Web App for offline use and native app-like experience.

 Contributions to the project are welcome!
 Feel free to submit issues, feature requests, or pull requests.